sebastian031093/bankist-app-sebastian-manco/README.md

-## Bankist app
+# Bankist app

-Esta es una app que simula el comportamiento de una interfaz de usurio para:

-# Hacer loggin de usuarios.
+This is an app that simulates the behavior of a user interface in which you can check your balance, make transactions and lend money among other things.
+The user interface is really intuitive so the usability details are left to your curiosity :joy:

+## Logging of users.
--Para haccer login de usuarios puedes testear con estos cuatro valores:
+-- Para haccer login de usuarios puedes testear con estos cuatro valores:
-user: js, pin: 1111
+* user: js, pin: 1111
-user: jd, pin: 2222
+* user: jd, pin: 2222
-user: stw, pin: 3333
+* user: stw, pin: 3333
-user: ss, pin: 4444
+* user: ss, pin: 4444

-# Mirar movimientos.
-# Transferir dinero.
-# Pedir un prestamo al banco.
-# Ordenar los movimentos en diferente orden.
+## things you can do
++ Watch movements.
++ Transfer money.
++ Borrow from the bank.
++ Arrange the movements in different order.